Ibrahimmushtaq98/Vulkan-Edu2/README.md

 ```
 or perhaps run `setup-env.sh` as described in https://vulkan.lunarg.com/doc/sdk/latest/mac/getting_started.html

-i have to set the environment path for every lab, maybe theres a better way out there
+now i can use the cmake interface in `CMakeLists.txt` to choose which labs i want, or i have to uncomment and set the environment path for every lab

 for cloning, try
 ```sh